 Just tell Substage what you want to do with the files you have selected.

-Using an AI model such as GPT-4o, it creates a command to be run on your Mac’s terminal.
+Using an AI model such as GPT 4.1 mini, it creates a command to be run on your Mac’s terminal.

 sips -s format jpeg ocean.png —out ocean.jpg